codecowboydotio/f5cs/README.md

 This is a playbook to create and delete DNS LB objects within F5 Cloud services.
 The playbook uses the F5 collection available here: https://github.com/f5devcentral/f5-ansible-cloudservices

+Primarily this playbook is used by me for setting up cloud services DNS LB for demos.

 There are a number of variables and techniques to make this playbook work.

 ## Blocks